 Reservations and tickets – how to visit the Reichstag

-There a several options to visit the Reichstag:
+There are several options to visit the Reichstag:

 join a guided tour

 listen to a plenary session (in German of course)

 climb up to the dome and the roof

 The opening times of the Reichstag dome are daily between 8.00 am and 12 midnight, admission is until 10.00 pm.
 If you like to be spontaneous, visit the service points at the Berlin Pavillon.
 Bookings are accepted up to two hours prior to your desired admission time.

 A quick look around or a detailed tour - both is possible but only with an advanced booking.
 For this, simply use the online form and you can find further information at bundestag.de.

 Our tip: There are a lot of visitors to the Reichstag on weekends.
 If possible, it´s better to choose a time midweek.